-Key audit matter How our audit addressed the key audit m In order to meet its financing needs and assure its continued development, the Group issued a number of convertible loans during the period.
-The proceeds from We obtained an overview of the nature of the finance the entity through enquiries with management. convertible loans amounted to kCHF 63'267 in 2018 (see consolidated statement of cash flows and note 16 to the consolidated financial statements).
-In addition, during 2018 convertible loans of kCHF 74'635 were We confirmed our understanding of the conver loans, including modifications and interpretati through review of original documents. converted to equity (see consolidated statement of changes in equity and note 16 to the consolidated financial statements).
-We assessed the accounting policies for conver loans to ensure they are compliant with IFRS a appropriate based on our understanding of the of the entity's financing natter financial h ertible tions, ertible and e nature of the entity's financing.
+Key audit matter

+In order to meet its financing needs and assure its continued development, the Group issued a number of convertible loans during the period.
+The proceeds from convertible loans amounted to kCHF 50'852 in 2019 (see consolidated statement of cash flows).
+In addition, during 2019 convertible loans of kCHF 54'174 were converted to equity (see note 19).